How to create the perfect exhibition plan for event success

 You’ll need to explain whether this budget is just for one event or whether you plan to attend several (and, if you’re attending more than one, how the budget will be split across the multiple events).

-This will allow your stand contractor to suggest and design viable options for you, including stand hire (which could help you save some pennies!).
+This will allow your stand contractor to suggest and design viable options for you, including stand hire.

 Planning your exhibition goals